bortexz/MeanCourse/example_12_angular_more_directives/README.md

 In this example we will see other directives that might be useful in some situations.

 ##ngShow and ngHide
 ngShow and ngHide are used to show or hide an element depending of the result of an expression.
-With ngShow, if the expression evaluates to true, it will be showed, and if it evaluates to false, it will be hidden by CSS (visibility hidden).
+With ngShow, if the expression evaluates to true, it will be showed, and if it evaluates to false, it will be hidden by CSS.
 The ngHide is the same behaviour but reversed.

     <div ng-show="expression">Will be shown if expression evaluates to true</div>